CTCycle/FEXT-Autoencoder/README.md

 - **Average mean squared error and mean average error of reconstruction**
 - **Visual comparison of random reconstructed images**

-**Model inference:** select a model checkpoint and use it to encode images into an abstract representation of the most relevant features.
+**Inference:** select a model checkpoint and use it to encode images into an abstract representation of the most relevant features.
 These low-dimension embeddings are saved as .npy files in *resources/inference*

+**Viewer:** this tab is dedicated to image and plots visualisation, the user may select one fo the following options
+- **Training images**: visualize training images located in *resources/database/dataset*
+- **Inference images**: visualize inference images located in *resources/database/inference*
+- **Dataset evaluation plots**: visualize plots generated from dataset evaluation pipeline
+- **Model evalution plots**: visualize plots generated from model evaluation pipeline

 **Setup and Maintenance:** you can run *setup_and_maintenance.bat* to start the external tools for maintenance with the following options: